Tiny-Home-Consulting/Dependiject/README.md

 To install the library with CocoaPods requires version 1.10.0 or later, but we recommend using version 1.11.0 or later.

+To run the tests from the command line (see [Automated Tests][9] below) requires CocoaPods 1.11.3 and NodeJS 6 or later.

-To host the documentation locally (see [Documentation][4] below) requires CocoaPods 1.11.3 and NodeJS 12.0.0 or later, and expects yarn to be installed globally.
+To host the documentation locally (see [Documentation][4] below) requires CocoaPods 1.11.3 and NodeJS 12 or later, and expects yarn to be installed globally.

 ## Installation